Edmonton Police Service logo

 The Edmonton Police Service consists of five bureaus - each one focusing on a specific area of policing.

-Community Safety and Well-Being Bureau - Deputy Chief Warren Driechel
+Community Safety and Well-Being Bureau - Interim Chief Warren Driechel

-Investigation and Support Services Bureau - Deputy Chief Devin Laforce
+Investigation and Support Services Bureau - Interim Chief Devin Laforce

 Corporate Services Bureau - Chief Administrative Officer Justin Krikler